BenGallardBridger/Programming-Examples/Python/WordleSolver/README.md

 # Using the software

 When the software is run, it will ask a selection of options.
-These are
+These are:
-0: Testing of the algorithm - Shows the current success rate of the algorithm.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0: Testing of the algorithm - Shows the current success rate of the algorithm.
-1: Using algorithm one on a current game.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1: Using algorithm one on a current game.
-2: Using algorithm two on a current game.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2: Using algorithm two on a current game.

 To enter a result there will be 3 different letters.
 | Letter | Purpose | Wordle Colour |
 |--------|---------|---------------|